Potential agencies to which the JIBC can apply for research funding.

 The Research Secretariat's mission is to support scientific research and knowledge transfer that will contribute to: Improving health and safety in B.C. workplaces; Fostering successful rehabilitation and return-to-work of injured workers; and Ensuring fair compensation for workers suffering injury or illness on the job.

-Aboriginal Affairs and Northern Development Canada - Cultural/Educational Centres
+Aboriginal Affairs and Northern Development Canada - First Nations and Inuit Cultural Education Centres Program

 The CECP provides financial assistance to First Nations, tribal/district councils, Inuit communities and First Nation/Inuit non-profit corporations to preserve, develop and promote First Nations and Inuit culture and heritage, through the delivery of programs and services developed at the community levels.
 This is accomplished through the funding of established centres, which develop and operate cultural/educational programs for First Nations/Inuit people to participate in, and for the general public to experience.